Bob: My goodness, Jim. I last saw you five years ago, at the 20-year celebrations. Is it really you?

 Bob: But it really has got pretty big, hasn't it Jim?

-Jim: The best thing that has happened to me was meeting
+Jim: The best thing that has happened to me was meeting my second wife.

 Bob: Good Lord!
 I forgot to mention my wife.

 Jim: If she finds that out ...

 Bob: The thought of being a co-founder of Greenpeace just goes beyond what my mind can handle.
 I was in the right place at the right time.
 When my last hour comes, I'll be able to say to myself, "You didn't waste your life away meaninglessly."